Skip to content

 The company commits all suppliers to no planting on peat of any depth.

-The company only commits for its suppliers to best management practices for peat only.
+The company commits all suppliers to best management practices for peat and soil.

 • Y